 I like TV as much as the next person.
-I easily become attached to plot lines, sub plotlines- even the sub-sub plotlines.
+I quickly become attached to plot lines, sub-plotlines- even the sub-sub plotlines.
 I watched the first season of Stranger Things an unhealthy amount of times.
 I even daydream about becoming Olivia Pope- problem-solving the chaos that hits D.C.

-As I glance outside to the green, multicolored, crisp, and invisible leaves, I often forget what season it is when binge watching a show in my room.
+As I glance outside my room the tree’s leaves shift- green, multicolored, crisp, and then invisible.
+I often forget what season it is when binge watching a show in my room.
 While it easy to get caught up in a different reality, it becomes hard to leave it.

 I’m from the suburbs of Chicago.
-I don’t have the ability to take a road trip across the country to California- as much as I do love to hike and boogie board.
+I can’t take a road trip across the country to California- as much as I do love to hike and boogie board.
 So I did what any millennial would do: I scrolled through Timeout and began planning.